 - What to Bring (PDF)

 A: Residence Directors (RD) are full-time Student Development staff who are responsible for overseeing of a certain number of residences (typically 1-2).
-They also oversee and direct the teams of student dorm leaders under their care (RAs and RCs).
+They also oversee and direct the teams of student dorm leaders under their care.
 Residence Assistants (RA) are mature students who live in the dorm and help lead their peers.
 They are students who have both a heart for God and a desire to serve their fellow students.
-Residence Coordinators (RC) are senior students who assist the RDs in a variety of ways.
-They may help lead the student leadership team or they may be given a set of unique responsibilities within a residence.

-Q: Will I have phone and internet access in my room?
+Q: Will I have internet access in my room?

 Q: Where can I do my laundry?